 Please refer to the above cited reference for the said subject matter.
-In connection to the same, it is to state that copy of the compliance report for the Environmental and CRZ Clearance for the period of April 2023 to September 2023 is being submitted through soft copy (e-mail communication).
+In connection to the same, it is to state copy of the compliance report for the Environmental and CRZ Clearance for the period of April 202 September 2023 is being submitted through soft copy (e-mail communication).